PBA World Championship: World Champions

-2022 event
+2025 event

-The 2022 Guaranteed Rate PBA World Championship was contested March 7–11 at Bowlero Wauwatosa in Wauwatosa, Wisconsin, with a live televised stepladder final on March 13.
-The tournament had 96 entries and a $428,800 prize fund.
-The top 33 players cashed, with the champion earning $100,000.
+The 2025 PBA World Championship was contested March 4–20 at the National Bowling Stadium in Reno, Nevada, with a live televised stepladder final on March 22.
+The tournament had a $505,450 prize fund.
+The top 50 players cashed, with the champion earning $100,000.

-Top seed Kristopher Prather defeated No. 4 seed Jason Sterner in the final match.
-After the two players tied at 237 in the regulation ten frames, Prather topped Sterner 10–6 in a one-ball sudden death roll-off.
-This was Prather's fifth PBA Tour title and second major championship.
+Second-seeded E. J. Tackett defeated top seed Jason Belmonte in the final match, 242–222, to successfully defend his 2024 PBA World Championship title, and gain a threepeat in this event.
+This was Tackett's 27th PBA Tour title, seventh major, and the fourth World Championship title in his career.